INDEPENDENT AUDITORS REPORT

 Information Other than the Financial Statements and Auditors Report Thereon

-The Companys Board of Directors is responsible for the other information.
-The other information comprises the Directors Report including Annexures to the Directors Report but does not include the standalone financial statements and our auditors report thereon.
-The other information is expected to be made available to us after the date of this auditors report.
+The Companys management and Board of Directors is responsible for the other information.
+The other information comprises the information included in the Management Discussion and Analysis, Boards Report including Annexures to Boards Report, Business Responsibility Report, Corporate Governance and Shareholders Information, but does not include the Standalone financial statement and our audit reports thereon.

 Managements Responsibility for the Standalone Financial Statements

-In preparing the standalone financial statements, management is responsible for assessing the Companys ability to continue as a going concern, disclosing, as applicable, matters related to going concern and using the going concern basis of accounting unless management either intends to liquidate the Company or to cease operations, or has no realistic alternative but to do so.
+In preparing the standalone financial statements, the management and Board of Directors are responsible for assessing the Companys ability to continue as a going concern, disclosing, as applicable, matters related to going concern and using the going concern basis of accounting unless management either intends to liquidate the Company or to cease operations, or has no realistic alternative but to do so.

 Those Board of Directors are also responsible for overseeing the Companys financial reporting process.